 Bōsm Breast Serum for Mastectomy Recovery

-They also run the risk of developing lymphedema, a painful condition caused by the removal or damage of lymph nodes during cancer treatment.
+Lymphedema is a sometimes painful condition caused by the removal or damage of lymph nodes during breast cancer treatment.
 Lymphedema results in uncomfortable swelling in the legs and arms.

-While there are wonderful trained professionals who can administer lymphatic massage or CDT (Complete Decongestion Therapy), giving yourself a breast massage can be a low-cost, do-it-yourself method.
-This simple technique can provide relief from lymphedema, encourage circulation and boosted immunity after cancer treatment, and help women connect with their bosom after the intense experience of breast cancer.
+There are trained professionals who can administer lymphatic massage or CDT (Complete Decongestion Therapy), giving yourself a breast massage can be a low-cost, do-it-yourself method.
+This simple technique can provide relief from lymphedema, and encourage circulation and boosted immunity after cancer treatment.

 - “Breast Cancer Risk in American Women.”
 National Cancer Institute, 3 Oct.
 2019, www.cancer.gov/types/breast/risk-fact-sheet.